frankraDIUM/Amazon-Deforestation-Monitoring-Sub-Region-Analysis-Rondonia-Hotspot-/README.md

 ## 🎯 Objectives

 * Detect potential forest loss between **2023 and 2024**
-* Quantify approximate forest loss area
+* Quantify the approximate forest loss area
 * Visualize results in an interactive web map
 * Publish a reproducible and portfolio-ready workflow